Finnhub-Stock-API/finnhub-go/docs/DefaultApi.md

 Major Developments

 List latest major developments of a company going back 20 years with 12M+ data points.
 This data can be used to highlight the most significant events.
-Limit to 200 results/call for Ultimate users, and 20 results/call other plans.

 ### Required Parameters